NickNit/RLabsDAOTest/Readme.md

-# Aragon DAO UI
+# DAO UI

-This workspace contains all packages related to the Aragon DAO app UI - the human centered approach to DAOs.
+This workspace contains all packages related to the DAO app UI - the human centered approach to DAOs.

 For more information on the individual packages, please read the respective `Readme.md`.